Armandpl/portfolio/projects/tinkering-with-tensorflow-js-and-posenet.md

 The web app then increments the counter when it detects a pose change from squatting to standing up.

-Next I'd like to understand the KNN algorithm a bit more, use different camera resolutions, add more poses and do the same in a flutter app using MK Kit.
+Next I'd like to understand the KNN algorithm a bit more, use different camera resolutions, add more poses and do the same in a flutter app using ML Kit.